 Result:

 In this article, we have only scratched the surface of MongoDB operators.
-We can further extend the overall functionality of the database using projection and aggregations.
+We can further extend the overall functionality of the database using projection operators and aggregate functions.

 Related reading